 The University receives electronic funds in the form of wire transfers or ACH payments (automated clearing house) for tuition, outstanding invoices, state appropriation, and other departmental activities such as conferences, testing, and rentals.

-The Manager of Banking Operations provides the bank information required for an incoming electronic transfer.
+Financial Services and Operations provides the bank information required for an incoming electronic transfer.
 If a department is expecting an incoming wire transfer or ACH payment, contact Financial Services and Operations to ensure the funds are correctly deposited upon receipt.

-Michigan Tech has partnered with FlyWire to provide a seamless and low cost method for international students to pay for educational expenses via wire transfer.
+Michigan Tech has partnered with Flywire to provide a seamless and low cost method for international students to pay for educational expenses via wire transfer.
 The process can be found at the Student Financial Service Center.

 Cancellation of Checks